bots-business/help/reset-passwors.md

 4. Send a valid **bot token** from **[@BotFather](https://t.me/BotFather)**.
 5. After verification, you’ll get a **new password**.

-{% hint style="info" %}Important Notes:
-- Cloud accounts are NOT supported for Telegram recovery.
-- All active sessions will be logged out.
-- Your BB API Key will be reset for security.{% endhint %}
+{% hint style="info" %}Important Notes: Cloud accounts are NOT supported for Telegram recovery + All active sessions will be logged out. + Your BB API Key will be reset for security.{% endhint %}

 ---